Knowledge sharing, collaboration, and improved communication are key components of the mutual learning movement.

 What about mutual learning at other territorial levels or in other policy areas, such as mobility, energy efficiency, citizen engagement, and more?
 Keep an eye out for an upcoming post on Piero Pelizzaro, Sharing Cities Project Manager from Milan Municipality.

 Sound Theory + Effective Implementation = Extraordinary Results

 The many benefits and positive results of mutual learning don't arise through sheer serendipity.
 Lots of factors—institutional arrangements, organisational culture, resources, political imperatives, power relationships, and more—can make or break its application and success across Europe.
 Creating the optimal conditions for effective learning requires a sound conceptual framework, advanced policy knowledge, and a deep understanding of how individuals and organisations learn in complex political and institutional settings.
 Indeed, mutual learning has come a long way since it was first introduced nearly 20 years ago; today, it is an established science.

 This evolution in mutual learning explains why ICF feels it is crucial to foster more discourse on the subject.
-If you’re interested in learning more about mutual learning and better understanding how it can be used to improve the policy and practice, join us in Brussels on November 16, 2017 for the first Power of Mutual Learning Forum.
-During the event, experts from ICF and Eurocities will share their unique experiences and reveal how certain advanced mutual learning techniques have helped them create change for their organisations, territories and citizens.
+If you're interested in learning more about mutual learning and better understanding how it can be used to improve the policy and practice, join us in Brussels on March 7, 2018 for the second Power of Mutual Learning Forum.
+During the event, experts from ICF and DG RTD will share their unique experiences and reveal how certain advanced mutual learning techniques have helped them create change for their organizations, territories and citizens.